duduarki/mobile-programming-i-delta-college/schedule.md

 | UseState hook     | The useState hook is used to manage state within functional components, allowing components to store and update values dynamically, triggering re-renders when the state changes.  |

 ---
+> Class 04 - February 28th, 2025

+📝 Summary of Class 4
+Class 04 focused on simple projects related to building calculators.
+These projects likely covered the fundamentals of user input, mathematical operations, and displaying results.

+Key concepts would include managing state, handling user interactions (e.g., button presses), and implementing basic arithmetic functionality.
+The class provided hands-on experience with React Native, particularly for developing a super simple calculator app.

+---